 The UTRA modulation scheme is QPSK (8PSK is also used for 1.28Mcps TDD option).
-For HS-DSCH transmission, 16QAM can also be used.
+For HS-DSCH transmission, 16QAM can also be used, and for FDD HS-DSCH transmission, 64QAM can also be used.
+16QAM is further supported for E-DCH transmission and for MBSFN1 FACH transmissions.
 Pulse shaping is specified in the TS 25.100 series.